Klipper3d/klipper/README.md

 Replicator origin (which resembles a delta printer) requires updating position_min, position_max, position_endstop, and bed_screws values for the x and y axix

-TODOs:
-* eliminate the need for dummy pins (spi_software_miso_pin for the display).
-This is almost done and won't change printer behaviour, it simply is to cosmetically clean up configs.
-* add documentation for configuring slicers (rep2 specifics)

 Installation